-Understanding Florida's Simplified Probate Process
+Florida's Simplified Probate Process—Summary Administration

 Florida Probate Rules for Small Estates

-The heirs of a nonresident of Florida who owns real estate located within the state can take advantage of summary administration under the same circumstances.
-The value of the nonresident decedent's Florida real estate does not exceed $75,000, or the nonresident died more than two years ago.
+The heirs of a nonresident of Florida who owns real estate located within the state can take advantage of summary administration under the same circumstances: The value of the nonresident decedent's Florida real estate does not exceed $75,000, or the nonresident died more than two years ago.

 How Long Does Florida Summary Administration Take?

 This can take as little as a week for very small estates, but it will more likely take up to a month or two.
-This is still significantly less time than a Florida formal administration.
+But this is still significantly less time than a Florida formal administration.

 Should You Take Advantage of Florida Summary Administration?

-Consult with a Florida probate attorney if you think a will contest is possible, if there are heirs who cannot be located, if the estate has multiple creditors, or if it is insolvent -- it doesn't have sufficient money or value to pay all the decedent's creditors.
+Consult with a Florida probate attorney if you think a will contest is possible, if there are heirs who cannot be located, if the estate has multiple creditors, or if it's insolvent, meaning that it doesn't have sufficient money or value to pay all the decedent's creditors.